On probabilistic identities and coset identities in pro-$p$ groups: Torsion probabilistic identities

 We remark that all compact $p$-adic analytic groups $G$ which satisfy a torsion probabilistic identity of the form $x^p$ are virtually nilpotent.
 Indeed, by \cref{torsionpadic}, there exists an open uniform pro-$p$ subgroup $U$ of $G$ and $t \in \mathrm{Tor}(G)$ such that $C_U(t) = 1$ and consequently $dc_t$ is a fixed-point-free automorphism of $\mathcal L(G)$ of order $p$.
 Then $\mathcal L(G)$ is nilpotent by \cite[Theorem 3]{Z89} and thus so is $U$.

-As a final application of \cref{thm:analytic}, we show that solvable just-infinite $p$-adic analytic groups are either torsion-free or they satisfy a torsion probabilistic identity. \begin{corollary} Let $G$ be a just-infinite $p$-adic analytic pro-$p$ group with torsion.
-Then either $G$ satisfies a torsion probabilistic identity or it is randomly free. \end{corollary} \begin{proof} If $G$ is not randomly free, then it is solvable by \cref{thm:analytic}.
-In that case, it is virtually abelian and we can choose a maximal abelian open uniform subgroup $U$ of $G$.
-Being maximal, we have that $C_U(t) = 1$ for any $t \in {\rm{Tor}}(G)$ and thus $G$ satisfies a torsion probabilistic identity by \cref{torsionpadic}. \end{proof}
+As a final application of \cref{thm:analytic}, we show that solvable just-infinite $p$-adic analytic groups are either torsion-free or they satisfy a torsion probabilistic identity. \begin{corollary} Let $G$ be a just-infinite $p$-adic analytic pro-$p$ group.
+If $G \not\cong \bbZ_p$, then it either satisfies a torsion probabilistic identity or it is randomly free. \end{corollary}

+\begin{proof} If $G$ is not randomly free, then it is solvable by \cref{thm:analytic}.
+In that case, it is virtually abelian and we can choose a maximal abelian open normal subgroup $U$ of $G$.
+We have a short exact sequence

+where $U$ is infinite and $B$ is a finite $p$-group.
+Observe that $U$ is torsion-free, since the torsion subgroup of $U$ is characteristic and hence normal in $G$; given that $G$ is just-infinite, this normal subgroup needs to be trivial.
+Similarly, for $G$ to be just-infinite, $U$ does not admit any $G$-invariant subgroups of infinite index.

+Since $G \not \cong \bbZ_p$, the group $B$ and thus its center $Z(B)$ are non-trivial.
+Suppose first that $Z(B)$ acts trivially on $U$.
+Pick any non-trivial element $z \in B$ and consider $N=\pi^{-1}(\langle z \rangle)$.
+This is a normal subgroup of $G$ which contains $U$.
+As $N$ is a cyclic central extension of an abelian group, it is abelian; a contradiction to the maximality of $U$.
+So there exists $z \in Z(B)$ that acts non-trivially on $U$ and fixes no points of $U$; indeed, if it did, the subgroup of $U$ consisting of points fixed by $z$ would be a non-trivial $B$-invariant subgroup of infinite index.
+It follows from a standard calculation that $H^2(\langle z \rangle,U) = 0$ (see \cite[Theorem 6.2.2]{Weibel}), so in particular $U\rtimes \langle z \rangle$ is a subgroup of $G$ and $C_U(z)=1$.
+One concludes from \cref{torsionpadic} that $G$ satisfies a torsion probabilistic identity. \end{proof}